x-Aion/Networking-Final/README.md

 * In a new process run **ServerClient.py** again but select 2
 * Fill in the required information including the IP you copied and have fun!

-to generate an output file the client must quit by typing quit when prompted otherwise the outfile will not save properly
+To generate an output file the client must quit by typing quit when prompted otherwise the outfile will not save properly

 ### GUI